Fielfraz

+History

 After several years of building up a live reputation in Odense, Fielfraz broke through with their very first record Shine, a Beatlesque guitar-oriented rock record.
 1992's Electric Eel also included big radio hits like Surfer and Naked but the album as a whole was a lesser success.
 The third album, Slick, came late in 1996 and although widely critically acclaimed, it was largely ignored by the public.

 Fielfraz continued to perform live occasionally, but Priisholm eventually left the band for good, leaving Fielfraz as a trio which released Hempler in 2004.